koel/koel/docs/usage/search.md

 ## Configuration

-Out of the box, Koel uses the [TNTSearch](https://github.com/teamtnt/tntsearch), a powerful full-text search engine written entirely in PHP and requires no configuration.
+Out of the box, Koel uses [TNTSearch](https://github.com/teamtnt/tntsearch), a powerful full-text search engine written entirely in PHP and requires no configuration.

 Switching to [Algolia](https://www.algolia.com/) is just a matter of changing the driver value to `algolia` and populating the credentials into `.env`: